shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-PublishYourApp.md

 ### Building your App

-To prepare your app for release, you first have to build the .ipa file.
-To do this you will have to use `shoutem configure --release` in the cloned app's directory.
+To prepare your app for release, you will have to use `shoutem configure --release` in the cloned app's directory.
 After doing this short step, the build process is functionally identical to a [normal React Native app](https://medium.com/react-native-development/deploying-a-react-native-app-for-ios-pt-1-a79dfd15acb8).

 ### Preparing for the Store